 In her spare time, Ashley loves to run, read, be outside as much as possible, and spend quality time with friends and family.

-Rachel began volunteering for Little Hands Can as a way to introduce community outreach to her two daughters (1 and 6).
+Rachel began volunteering for Little Hands Can as a way to introduce community outreach to her two daughters (then 1 and 6).
 Service to others has always been a passion of hers and one she wants to share and pass on to her children.

 Rachel’s educational background includes a master’s degree in social work (MSW) with a concentration in mental health.
 She has worked in the public and private schools as a school counselor, school social worker and consultant.
 Rachel is excited to take on this new role and is looking forward to merging her professional training with her wish to empower her daughters to give back.